VictoriaJPirillo/VictoriaJPirillo/README.md

-- 👋 Hi, I’m @VictoriaJPirillo I love dogs, walks on the beach and nerdy things like numbers and Excel spreadsheets ;0)
+- 👋 Hi, I’m @VictoriaJPirillo I'm a big dog lover (goldens steal my heart), all about the beach life and nerdy things like numbers and Excel spreadsheets ;0)P
-- 👀 I’m interested in ... too many to list, but to name a few photography, cooking, building things both by hand and virtually.
-One of my newest passions is to explore bridges.
+- 👀 My interests ... too many to list, but to name a few photography, cooking, building things both by hand and virtually.
+One of my newest passions is to explore and photograph bridges.
 - 🌱 I’m currently learning ...
 Python & SQL getting better and better one step at a time.
-- 💞️ I’m looking to collaborate on ... all things data science.
+- 💞️ Would love to collaborate ... all things data science.
 - 📫 How to reach me ...
 LinkedIn is a great start.

 <!---